guha-rahul/cohort-six/projects/lighthouse_epbs.md

 **Deliverables:**
 - SSZ serialization for all new containers, i.e. `SignedExecutionPayloadEnvelope`
 - Extend `BeaconBlockBody` and `BeaconState` with EPBS fields
-- Register libp2p topics with stub handlers
+- Handle backwards compatibility of pre-gloas blocks that rely on deprecated `BeaconBlockBody` and `BeaconState` fields

-**Success Criteria:** All new containers serialize/deserialize correctly, and topic stubs are invoked in networking tests.
+**Success Criteria:** All new containers serialize/deserialize correctly and `lighthouse` compiles successfully.

-### Phase 2: Builder Flow (Weeks 10–13)
+### Phase 2: Block Processing (Weeks 10–13)
 **Deliverables:**
-- Add builder duty per [consensus specs](https://ethereum.github.io/consensus-specs/specs/_features/eip7732/builder/)
-- Proposer bid selection and inclusion of `SignedExecutionBid` in `BeaconBlockBody`
-- Record builder to proposer pending payment in `BeaconState` and roll into `builder_pending_withdrawals` at epoch boundary
-- Process `SignedExecutionPayloadEnvelope` or withheld message with slot timing enforcement
+- Add `process_execution_payload_bid` to verify builder signatures, check builder balance covers bid amount, validate slot and parent block hash, and record pending payment in `BeaconState`
+- Add `process_payload_attestations` to verify ptc votes during block verification
+- Modify `process_withdrawals` to handle both standard and builder pending withdrawals
+- Add `process_builder_pending_payments` in epoch processing to move qualifying payments to `builder_pending_withdrawals` with proper exit queue and churn calculations

-**Success Criteria:** Valid bids are accepted, invalid ones rejected, and payloads are marked FULL or EMPTY as expected.
+**Success Criteria:** Valid bids are accepted and payments recorded.
+PTC attestations properly verified

-### Phase 3: PTC and Fork-Choice (Weeks 14–19)
+### Phase 3: Validator Client and PTC (Weeks 14–17)
 **Deliverables:**
-- Implement PTC committee, gossip handling, and proposer aggregation into the next block
-- Extend fork choice nodes with `payload_status` (`PENDING`, `FULL`, `EMPTY`)
-- Implement fork-choice rules per [consensus specs](https://ethereum.github.io/consensus-specs/specs/_features/eip7732/fork-choice/)

-**Success Criteria:** Fork choice selects the correct head across FULL and EMPTY cases.
+- Modify VC to beacon node request for block with `SignedExecutionBid` instead of full payload via beacon node API during block proposal
+- Add PTC committee selection using balance weighted algorithm
+- Add PTC message production for committee members to attest to payload and blob data availability
+- For self-building, request and sign `SignedExecutionPayloadEnvelope` from beacon node before PTC deadline

+**Success Criteria:** Proposers successfully request new gloas blocks.
+PTC members correctly selected.
+Self-built payloads signed and broadcast before deadline.

-### Phase 4: Testing and Benchmarking (Weeks 20–21)
+### Phase 4: Networking (Weeks 18–21)
 **Deliverables:**
-- Kurtosis devnet scenarios to emulate different builder behaviors, i.e. valid or withheld payload
-- Fix any race conditions or consensus mismatches found in testing

-**Success Criteria:** Devnet finalizes blocks correctly and benchmarks pass within target thresholds.
+- Add gossip topics `execution_payload_header` (builder bids), `execution_payload` (execution envelopes), and `payload_attestation_message` (PTC vote)
+- Add request/response protocol handlers for retrieving execution payload envelopes by range and by root
+- Create validation pipelines for bids, ptc votes, and envelopes

+**Success Criteria:** All new gossip topics properly validated and propagated.

 ## Possible challenges
 - Maintaining backward compatibility pre-fork boundary
-    - Fork-choice head selection with (root, payload_status) nodes adds complexity
     - Pipelined slot structure requires PTC validation and handling of new libp2p topics
     - CL managing builder payments is non-trivial
-- Consensus spec changes (FOCIL compatibility, dual deadline PTC, payment flow changes)
+- Consensus spec changes are evergreen such as modifications to block processing, trustless payments, and ptc committee selection
+- Some specs don't exist yet, such as epbs beacon api endpoints

 ## Goal of the project
 The overarching goal is to implement EIP-7732 in Lighthouse so that execution payloads are decoupled from consensus blocks, enabling payload validation after the attestation deadline.
-The builder’s reveal and withhold paths must work end-to-end so that nodes converge on the same head, finalize without unnecessary reorgs, and maintain stability under all payload availability scenarios.
-We want a correct and maintainable implementation that integrates cleanly with existing Lighthouse components and is ready for testing on devnets ahead of the Glamsterdam hardfork.
+We want a correct and maintainable implementation that integrates cleanly with existing Lighthouse components and moves the needles towards the `devnet-0` release.

 ## Collaborators